 A CLASS Trainer is certified by Teachstone to conduct training on a specific tool and is called an Affiliate Trainer.
-The CA-QRIS recommends, but does not require, each region to identify a Regional CLASS Affiliate Trainer to support the region's CLASS needs.
-Regional CLASS Affiliate Trainers who work within the CA-QRIS are authorized to provide training to other partners within their local QRIS, including their First 5 IMPACT lead agency, CSPP, and Infant and Toddler QRIS Block Grant lead agencies and their partners.
+The QCC recommends, but does not require, each region to identify a Regional CLASS Affiliate Trainer to support the region's CLASS needs.
+Regional CLASS Affiliate Trainers who work within the QCC are authorized to provide training to other partners within their local QRIS.

-Geography and/or other needs may call for each consortium within a First 5 IMPACT Hub to have its own consortium-dedicated affiliate trainer(s), or several consortia may elect to share a Regional CLASS Affiliate Trainer.
+Geography and/or other needs may call for each consortium within a regional Hub to have its own consortium-dedicated affiliate trainer(s), or several consortia may elect to share a Regional CLASS Affiliate Trainer.

 The Regional CLASS Affiliate Trainers should maintain annual certification through Teachstone.
-If authorized by the First 5 IMPACT Hub, the Regional CLASS Affiliate Trainer may:
+If authorized by the regional Hub, the Regional CLASS Affiliate Trainer may: